Year In Review - 2020

 In January, I presented my experience of using OKRs as a CTO in the Agile Network conference under the title, Agile in the C-Suite.
 Then the pandemic hit.
 I switched to virtual mode.

-I spoke on “building a career in pandemic” to the students of KK Wagh institute; about Gravitas WINS to students of Amity University; and coached TYE students about lean canvas.
+I spoke on "Building a career amidst a pandemic" to the students of KK Wagh institute; about Gravitas WINS to students of Amity University; and coached TYE students about Workshop on Lean Canvas for TiE Young Entrepreneurs, Chandigarh.

 In case you would like me to talk at an event, check out the talks page.